Shanghai High School International Division

-Shanghai High School International Division (SHSID; Chinese: 上海中学国际部) is an international school in Shanghai, China, that was founded in 1993 as the international division of Shanghai High School.
+Shanghai High School International Division (often called SHSID; Chinese: 上海中学国际部, 上中国际) is an international school in Shanghai, China.
+Founded in 1993, it is the international division of Shanghai High School.
+It is a member of the Council of International Schools, as well as the first school to offer an IB Diploma curriculum in Shanghai, since 1995.
+In 2018 and 2023, the school was accredited by Cognia, a non-profit, non-governmental accreditation organization based in the United States.

 SHSID offers grades 1 through 12.
 Its sole language of instruction is English, though all students are required to take Chinese classes.

 History

 In 1865, Qing dynasty official Ding Richang established the Longmen Academy.
 The school changed names and moved campus several times, but its current site was converted by the Empire of Japan during the Second World War into the Lunghua Civilian Assembly Center, an internment camp for American and European citizens.
 James Graham Ballard was interned in the camp as an adolescent.
 His experiences there inspired the book (and subsequent film) Empire of the Sun.
 The school was restored after the war, and it was renamed to Shanghai High School in 1950.

 On June 1, 1993, Shanghai High School approved the establishment of an International Division.
-On its Puxi and Pudong campuses, SHSID has had more than 2,900 students from over 65 different nations and regions.
+Across its Xuhui, Pudong, and Hongkou campuses, SHSID has had more than 2,900 students from over 65 different nations and regions.
 Academic courses are taught in English.
 The high school curriculum is based on education in the United States, the IB Diploma Programme, and the Advanced Placement Program.
 A-Level courses were added in 2017.
-As a division of one of the oldest high schools in Shanghai and all of China, SHSID is also known as one of the first international schools established in the People's Republic of China and is a UNESCO school.
-In 2018, SHSID was accredited by AdvancED as an international school.
+SHSID is also known as one of the first international schools established in the China.
+SHSID is a UNESCO school.
+In 2018, SHSID was accredited by Cognia, previously known as AdvancED.
+In 2020, the school was included in the inaugural edition of The Schools Index as one of the world's top 100 schools and one of top 10 in China.

 Curricula

 American-based curriculum

 Approximately 800 compulsory and optional courses are offered for students in Grades 1 through 12.
 Different levels (including Standard, Standard Plus, and Honors) are available in each subject to meet the varying academic requirements of individual students.
-AdvancED accredited SHSID in 2018.
-(COGNIATM).

 A-LEVEL course, AP course and IB Diploma program

-In addition to the American-based curriculum, SHSID offers challenging academic courses and programs in high school, such as AS&A-level courses, Advanced Placement courses (AP), and the IB Diploma Program (IBDP).
-Students select high school courses based on their interests and academic abilities.
-Languages, literature, social sciences, math, natural sciences, the arts, and other subjects are covered in the AS&A-LEVEL and IB DP and AP courses offered at SHSID.
+In addition to the American-based curriculum, with stretches throughout the primary, middle, and high school systems, SHSID offers standardized academic courses and programs in high school, such as AS&A-level courses, Advanced Placement courses, and the IB Diploma Programme.
+Students select high school courses based on their interests and academic abilities, starting in sophomore year for AP students, and junior and senior years for AS&A-level and IB, including, languages, literature, social sciences, math, natural sciences, visual arts, drama, and philosophy.
 Every year, more than 90% of G11-12 students choose one of the three challenging courses and programs, while the remaining 10% choose school courses.
-SHSID students have excelled in IB/AP/A level exams over the last five years.
+SHSID students have high academic performance observances.